 Since the CLSP summer reading theme this year is "Tails and Tales", I am using animal themes for all my storytimes.
 This week I focused on wolves, and I wanted to avoid the typical "big bad wolf" story that paints wolves in a negative light since conservationists and wildlife biologists are working very hard in our state to re-establish wolf populations and educate people on their necessity for a healthy ecosystem.
-Just a few days before storytime, I saw a news report that a litter of wild-born wolf pups had been spotted here for the first time in over 80 years.
-[I am holding storytime outdoors on the lawn for the time being.]

 I introduced myself and asked all the kids' names, then started with a "Hello" song, going over expectations, followed by "Hello, Everybody" for a warm-up.
 I talked a little about wolves, how they almost became extinct in our country, but that while they are a dangerous apex predator they are also important to the ecosystem.
 I showed them some pictures of grey wolves to show all the color variations besides grey, pack size, and some adorable little pups.
 Then it was time for our first story, which I led into with "If You're Ready for a Story".